Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Empirical Design

 \subsection{\ref{rq:correlation}: Correlation Analyses}

-We correlate semantic distance and similarity metrics with information theory measures in a scatter matrix using \textit{Pearson coefficient}.
-This analysis aims to expose highly correlated relationships across unsupervised distances and information measures to explain traceability outputs rationale with the information transmission setup proposed in \approach.
+We correlate the semantic distance and similarity metrics with the information-theoretic measures using the \textit{Pearson coefficient}, and visualize the resulting relationships in a scatter matrix.
+The goal of this analysis is to surface strongly correlated pairs of unsupervised distances and information measures, which in turn help explain the rationale behind the traceability outputs in terms of the information-transmission setup proposed in \approach.